ssalinas24/encore-ui/CONTRIBUTING.md

 * Proper usage of layout guidelines and any other patterns and standards provided by the Framework
 * Consistency with similar elements or pages within the same application or within the Encore ecosystem
-    * Even when mock-ups are implemented and the screenshots match, there's still a possibility that the new work doesn't match existing precendents that have already been coded.
+    * Even when mock-ups are implemented and the screenshots match, there's still a possibility that the new work doesn't match existing precedents that have already been coded.

 When hybrids review a pull request, they may be able to provide additional feedback, like:
 * Were the correct classes used in conjunction with mark-up?